buttahtoast/helm-charts/charts/library/README.md

 #### Arguments

-If an as required marked argument is missing, the template engine will intentionally.
+If an as required marked argument is missing, the template engine will fail intentionally.

   * `.`/`.context` - Inherited Root Context (Required).
 Make sure global variables are accessible through the context.
   * `.name` - Define a custom name, without prefix.
 The given value will appended to an evaluated prefix.
 Becomes suffix of the `$.Values.fullnameOverride` property, if set.
 Can also be set through `.context.name`.